Changes (David Bowie song): Lyrics

 The lyrics of "Changes" focus on the compulsive nature of artistic reinvention and distancing oneself from the rock mainstream.
-Perone calls them "thought-provoking," and "clearly autobiographical."
+The author James E. Perone calls them "thought-provoking," and "clearly autobiographical."
 At this point in his career, Bowie was frequently being told how to musically progress by his managers and labels, leading him to experiment with genres such as folk, hard rock and soul.
 This is reflected in the first verse, in which the narrator looks at himself through a mirror to help find his true identity.
 Perone argues that the verse serves as a "public acknowledgment" that these earlier styles, all of which failed to earn him stardom, were not the "true David Bowie style."
-Biographer Nicholas Pegg identifies the line "I turned myself to face me" as mirroring Bowie's encounter with himself in his 1970 track "The Width of a Circle".
+The biographer Nicholas Pegg identifies the line "I turned myself to face me" as mirroring Bowie's encounter with himself in his 1970 track "The Width of a Circle".
 O'Leary writes that with "Changes", Bowie commits to a "life of constant revision."
 By saying "look out you rock 'n' rollers", Bowie is "throwing the gauntlet down to existing rockers" and "putting a distance between himself and the rock fraternity."

-Like "Life on Mars?", "Changes" was a response to Frank Sinatra's "My Way"; biographer David Buckley cites the line "turn and face the strange" as "not a valedictory farewell, but a prophetic hello."
+Like "Life on Mars?", "Changes" was a response to Frank Sinatra's "My Way"; the biographer David Buckley cites the line "turn and face the strange" as "not a valedictory farewell, but a prophetic hello."
 According to Buckley, the phrase 'strange fascination' "not only embodies a continued quest for the new and the bizarre but also carries with it the force of compulsion, the notion of having to change to stay afloat artistically."
 The first verse elucidates the three most important components in Bowie's quest for stardom: the themes of identity, the "mutability" of character" and a "sense of play" in both first and third person, signaling the creation of Ziggy Stardust.
 Throughout the 1970s, Bowie had a "pathological fear" of repeating himself, both musically and visually.
 He gave himself the epithet 'faker' and proclaimed himself as "pop's fraud; the arch-dissembler."
 Pegg states that his identification of himself as the 'faker' gives him anxiety, believing that he is "much too fast" to be affected by how others' opinion of him.